kwpid/lim-rblx/replit.md

 - User wants a living documentation file that tracks game details

 ## Recent Changes (November 2, 2025)
+- **IMPROVED - Event Item Drops**: Enhanced the Random Item Drops event:
+  - Dropped items now use actual Roblox item models (via InsertService) instead of placeholder parts
+  - Fallback to colored neon parts with thumbnails if model loading fails
+  - Adjusted drop probability power from 0.5 to 0.2 for better balance (rare items still have increased chance but not extreme)
+  - Drop rates now follow a more reasonable curve - rare items are still special but not guaranteed
 - **BUGFIX - Event System**: Fixed critical bugs and improved the event system:
   - Fixed RandomItemDrops event crash: `ItemDatabase.IsReady` is a boolean property, not a function
   - Fixed chat command admin verification: Now properly uses `AdminConfig:IsAdmin(player)` instead of passing just the UserId